profsmith89/ctps/_sources/chap11.md

 Notice that the script `walk.py` handles a piece of this chapter's problem: it alerts us when we have reached the goal state (i.e., our walk took us out of the city).
 What it doesn't do, without our active help, is search the city for a route to this goal state.

 How might we think about a procedure that would get us from the city center to the fields on the outskirts of the city?
 And for this question, let's assume that we don't know anything about the layout of the city except what we see immediately around us.
-If you've spent any time solving mazes as a kid, you probably can think up a number of different techniques that might work.
+If you've spent any time solving mazes as a kid, you probably can think up several different techniques that might work.
 I'm going to suggest we have the script do the easiest thing possible: for each step the script takes, it randomly chooses a direction.

 This is easy to code, as we'll do in a moment, but first let's ask: Will a random walk reliably get us out of a city?
 The answer to this question should be yes.
 In fact, for any of the techniques you were just imagining, we want the answer to be yes.
 If not, then there are some maps on which the technique won't work, and that's bad if we assured someone that we had a script that always finds a route when one exists.